ansonla3/consensysProject/README.md

 ### Running the Tests

 Make sure install the ganache-cli.
-If not, run
+If not, run `npm install -g ganache-cli`

-> npm install -g ganache-cli
+* To start the ganache , run `ganache-cli`

-* run
+* Go to the consensys project, run `cd consensyProject`
-> ganache-cli
-* **cd** consensysProject
-* Compile the contracts **
+* Compile contracts, run `truffle compile`
+* Migrate contracts, run `truffle migrate`
-How to run unit test
+* Execute all tests, run `truffle test ./test/questionnaire`
-1. Make sure you already install grandam-cli
-2. go to   run truffle test ./test/questittit .js

-Questions
+### Questions
 Please free feel to open an issue in this repo if you have any questions.